-This guide covers essential details, including the confirmed 2023 dates and opening times.
+This guide provides key details, including confirmed dates and opening times.

 Thanksgiving Day: 11am to 4pm.